 This story illustrates a trap far too many companies fall into.
-Likes do not = $$$ nor do lack of Likes Equals a lack of
+Likes do not = $$$ nor do lack of Likes Equals a lack of success with

 Are you looking for an inclusive and employee-friendly work environment, challenging assignments, specialized training and generous benefits?
 At the Defense Contract Audit Agency (DCAA) you'll find all this in a progressive organization dedicated to continuous improvement.
 DCAA is ranked in the top third of the "Best Places to Work in the Federal Government."